Alaska Department of Fish and Game

 Resident Fish — Kenai River

-- Fishing conditions at area lakes will remain good.
-Water temperatures are warmer than typical for this date in August because of the warm summer.
-Anglers fishing early morning hours and late evening hours have the best success.
+- Lake waters warmed sooner than usual because of the early spring.
+Many area lakes provide great open water fishing opportunity from the shore or to fish from a boat.
+Fishing conditions at area lakes are good and will remain good over the next few weeks as water temperatures continue to get warmer.
 Stocked Kenai Peninsula lakes as well as numerous lakes support natural populations of rainbow trout, lake trout and Dolly Varden.
-Numerous Kenai Peninsula Lakes provide great fishing opportunity.
-Bait fished under a bobber, small spinners and spoons or fly fishing from a float tube or watercraft all produce great catch rates.
+Numerous Kenai Peninsula Lakes provide great fishing opportunity in the spring while flowing waters are closed to fishing.
+Bait fished under a bobber, small spinners and spoons or fly fishing from a float tube or watercraft all produce great catch rates during the spring.

-- Few area lakes have northern pike, but public access is limited.
+- A couple area lakes have northern pike, but public access is limited.
 Private property owners may allow access, but get permission first.

 - Pike can be taken using spears, bow and arrow (with arrow attached by a line), bait, spin, and fly-fishing gear.
 Try fish-shaped and fish-colored lures and flies.